NordGus/rom-stack/README.md

 production and any-scale deployments beyond personal education without heavy modification.

-If you have more experienced than myself setting up the missing pieces, or if you consider that I'm missing something else or misconfigured something.
+If you have more experience setting up the missing pieces, or you consider that I'm missing something else or misconfigured something.
 Don't be afraid of collaborating.
 Open a PR.
-And please explain with details why and what it does.
+And please explain in details why and what it does.
 Share your knowledge with other developers.

-**Let's build stuff together**.
+**Let's build cool stuff together**.